{{ summary.primary }}

 Early math worksheet generation rules

-Counting Pick a visual quantity within the safe object range and draw that many themed objects.
+Counting Choose a target from the selected range, cap the visual quantity at 20, and draw that many themed objects.
 The object count, optionally paired with the number word.

-Ten-frame Represent 0 to 20 as one or two ten frames with filled cells.
-The counter total, with teen values also shown as 10 + extra.
+Ten-frame Represent a target from 0 to 20 in one ten frame or two ten frames.
+The filled-counter total; teen values also show the ten-plus-extra structure.

-Missing number Create a count sequence by 1, 2, 5, or 10 and hide one or more middle terms.
+Missing number Build a counting sequence with a step of 1, 2, 5, or, in challenge mode, 10, then hide one or two middle terms.
 The hidden sequence value or values.

-Pattern Create a repeated-addition sequence and hide the final term.
+Pattern Build a five-term repeated-addition sequence and hide the final term.
 The next value after applying the repeated step.

-Fraction Split a circle into equal parts and shade a proper subset.
-The shaded-part fraction, or one whole when all parts are shaded.
+Fraction Split a circle into 2, 3, or 4 equal parts depending on support level, then shade a proper subset.
+The shaded parts over total equal parts.

 Formula Core: